housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 npm install --save-dev angular-cli@webpack
 {% endhighlight %}

-Now if you run `ng serve`, you should see the app launch once again.
+Now if you run `ng serve`, you should see the app launch once again, but this time with Webpack running behind the scenes.

 NgModule
 ==================